sweetrdf/in-memory-store-sqlite/README.md

 ## Performance

-At around 1000+ triples you may experience increasing execution time.
+At around 1000+ triples you may experience increased execution time.

 ## License